Redefinition

 Exposure:

-High and low redefinition are not mutually exclusive categories, as it is possible for a redefinition to be both high and low.
-This happens when the redefinition applies to some things that the original definition did not, and fails to apply to other things that the original did.
+Surprisingly, high and low redefinition are not mutually exclusive categories, as it's possible for a redefinition to be both high and low.
+This happens when the redefined term applies to some things that the original did not, and fails to apply to other things that the original did.
 For example, if we redefine "bird" as "flying animal", then bats would be "birds" (low), while flightless birds would not (high).

-It is even possible for the extension of a redefined term to be disjoint from the extension of the original meaning.
-This often happens when an existing word is redefined as a technical term.
-Fortunately, such technical terms are not likely to result in equivocation because the term's two meanings are too different to be confused.
-Confusion is most likely to occur when the slippage between meanings is subtle.
+It's even possible for the extension of a redefined term to be disjoint from the extension of the original meaning, and this often happens when an existing word is redefined as a technical term.
+Fortunately, such technical terms are not likely to result in confusion because their two meanings are too different, and confusion is most likely to occur when the change of meanings is subtle.

 Notes: